Nathanialw/onlinerpg.ca/README.md

 Run instructions:

     -Navigate to onlinerpg.ca directory
-    -./run.sh #command will:    build   ->  Open a browser at the correct port  ->  Run the backend application -You may pass a port humber as a argument, otherwise it will default to port 9010
+    -./run.sh     #command will:    build   ->  Open a browser at the correct port  ->  Run the backend application -You may pass a port humber as a argument to, otherwise it will default to port 9010    eg. ./run.sh 10020